minhtrietcancode/abc-challenge-2026-location-classification/README.md

 - BLE data may be collected starting at 10:22 AM
 - Labels may only begin at 2:21 PM (14:21)
 - Only use BLE data files whose timestamps overlap with the labeled time ranges

+This has been addressed in the data cleaning process by filtering the BLE data to match the labeled time range (2023-04-10 13:00:00 to 2023-04-13 17:29:59).